openeuler-mirror/raspberrypi/README.en.md

 Here, we provide two approaches to build an image, which both include compiling kernel and downloading firmware files of Raspberry Pi.
 These approaches will take considerably longer.

 >![](documents/public_sys-resources/icon-notice.gif) **NOTICE:**
->Three openEuler versions are currently supported, i.e., 20.03 LTS, 20.09 and 20.03 LTS SP1.
+>Three openEuler versions are currently supported, i.e., 20.03 LTS, 20.09, 20.03 LTS SP1 and 21.03.
 >When building an image with Xfce/UKUI/DDE desktop environment, you need to pay attention to four issues:
 >1.
-For building an image with Xfce desktop environment, note that only openEuler 20.09 is currently supported.
-You need to select the branch `openEuler-20.09` of the kernel source repository, i.e., set the parameter `-b/--branch` to `openEuler-20.09`.
-You also need to add an additional repository, i.e., the information of `[Xfce]` in the description of the parameter `-r/--repo`.
-Note that this repository is temporary for test, and it is used to supplement the related software packages of Xfce omitted by the repositories of openEuler 20.09.
+For building an image with Xfce desktop environment, note that only openEuler 21.03 is currently supported.
+You need to select the branch [openEuler-21.03](https://gitee.com/openeuler/kernel/tree/openEuler-21.03/) of the [openEuler kernel](https://gitee.com/openeuler/kernel), i.e., set the parameter `-k/--kernel` to `git@gitee.com:openeuler/kernel.git` and set the parameter `-b/--branch` to `openEuler-21.03`.
 >2.
+For building an image with UKUI desktop environment, note that only openEuler 20.09, 20.03 LTS SP1 and 21.03 are currently supported.
+>   - openEuler 20.09: You need to select the branch [openEuler-20.09](https://gitee.com/openeuler/raspberrypi-kernel/tree/openEuler-20.09/) of the [openEuler-RaspberryPi kernel](https://gitee.com/openeuler/raspberrypi-kernel), i.e., set the parameter `-k/--kernel` to `git@gitee.com:openeuler/raspberrypi-kernel.git` and set the parameter `-b/--branch` to `openEuler-20.09`.
-For building an image with UKUI desktop environment, note that only openEuler 20.09 and 20.03 LTS SP1 are currently supported.
-You need to select the branch `openEuler-20.09` or `openEuler-20.03-LTS` of the kernel source repository, i.e., set the parameter `-b/--branch` to `openEuler-20.09` or `openEuler-20.03-LTS`.
+>   - openEuler 20.03 LTS SP1: You need to select the branch [openEuler-20.03-LTS](https://gitee.com/openeuler/raspberrypi-kernel/tree/openEuler-20.09/) of the [openEuler-RaspberryPi kernel](https://gitee.com/openeuler/raspberrypi-kernel), i.e., set the parameter `-k/--kernel` to `git@gitee.com:openeuler/raspberrypi-kernel.git` and set the parameter `-b/--branch` to `openEuler-20.03-LTS`.
+>   - openEuler 21.03: You need to select the branch [openEuler-21.03](https://gitee.com/openeuler/kernel/tree/openEuler-21.03/) of the [openEuler kernel](https://gitee.com/openeuler/kernel), i.e., set the parameter `-k/--kernel` to `git@gitee.com:openeuler/kernel.git` and set the parameter `-b/--branch` to `openEuler-21.03`.
 >3.
-For building an image with DDE desktop environment, note that only openEuler 20.03 LTS SP1 is currently supported.
-You need to select the branch `openEuler-20.03-LTS` of the kernel source repository, i.e., set the parameter `-b/--branch` to `openEuler-20.03-LTS`.
+For building an image with DDE desktop environment, note that only openEuler 20.03 LTS SP1 and 21.03 are currently supported.
+>   - openEuler 20.03 LTS SP1: You need to select the branch [openEuler-20.03-LTS](https://gitee.com/openeuler/raspberrypi-kernel/tree/openEuler-20.09/) of the [openEuler-RaspberryPi kernel](https://gitee.com/openeuler/raspberrypi-kernel), i.e., set the parameter `-k/--kernel` to `git@gitee.com:openeuler/raspberrypi-kernel.git` and set the parameter `-b/--branch` to `openEuler-20.03-LTS`.
+>   - openEuler 21.03: You need to select the branch [openEuler-21.03](https://gitee.com/openeuler/kernel/tree/openEuler-21.03/) of the [openEuler kernel](https://gitee.com/openeuler/kernel), i.e., set the parameter `-k/--kernel` to `git@gitee.com:openeuler/kernel.git` and set the parameter `-b/--branch` to `openEuler-21.03`.
 >4.
 Need to set the parameter `-s/--spec`.
 Please refer to the description of this parameter for details.

 ##### Build on host